learnables/learn2learn/README.md

 # Acknowledgements

-1. The RL environments are copied from: https://github.com/tristandeleu/pytorch-maml-rl
+1. The RL environments are copied from: https://github.com/tristandeleu/pytorch-maml-rl with some rewards computed according to the ProMP code release: https://github.com/jonasrothfuss/ProMP/